apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 SpectatorHistogram is designed for efficient parallel aggregations while still allowing for filtering and grouping by dimensions.
-It provides similar functionality to the built-in data-sketch aggregator, but is opinionated and optimized for typical measurements from cloud services and web apps.
+It provides similar functionality to the built-in DataSketches `quantilesDoublesSketch` aggregator, but is opinionated and optimized for typical measurements from cloud services and web apps.
 For example, measurements such as page load time, transferred bytes, response time, and request latency.
-Through some trade-offs SpectatorHistogram provides a significantly more compact representation with the same aggregation performance and accuracy as data-sketches.
+Through some trade-offs SpectatorHistogram provides a significantly more compact representation with the same aggregation performance and accuracy as DataSketches Quantiles Sketch.
 Note that results depend on the dataset.
 Also see the [limitations](#limitations] of this extension.

 ## Limitations